State of Play (film): Plot

-McAffrey buttonholes Foy at a diner and convinces him that he is in danger.
+Cal buttonholes Dominic at a diner and convinces him that he is in danger.
 His best protection is to make a statement on the record.
-Foy reveals that Baker was being paid $26,000 a month to spy on Collins for PointCorp, but had fallen in love and had become pregnant with Collins's child.
-Baker was killed when she refused to continue spying.
-McAffrey plays the tape of the interview to Collins, who lashes out at McAffrey for not telling him in person about the pregnancy.
-He accuses McAffrey of caring about his story above their friendship and storms off.
-That evening, McAffrey confronts Congressman George Fergus, the majority leader who had mentored Collins and recommended Baker to him.
-McAffrey reveals that he plans to run a story about Fergus's link with PointCorp and his undermining of Collins's investigation.
+Dominic reveals that Sonia was being paid $26,000 a month to spy on Stephen for PointCorp, but had fallen in love and had become pregnant with Stephen's child.
+Sonia was killed when she refused to continue spying.
+Cal plays the tape of the interview to Stephen, who lashes out at Cal for not telling him in person about the pregnancy.
+He accuses Cal of caring about his story above their friendship and storms off.
+That evening, Cal confronts Congressman George Fergus, the majority leader who had mentored Stephen and recommended Sonia to him.
+Cal reveals that he plans to run a story about Fergus' link with PointCorp and his undermining of Stephen's investigation.

-Collins and his wife later enter the Globe offices.
-Collins confirms the story on PointCorp, his affair with Baker, and his belief that PointCorp had Baker killed.
-Anne then tells McAffrey that Baker slept with her husband "for $26,000 a month".
+Stephen and Anne later enter the Globe offices.
+Stephen confirms the story on PointCorp, his affair with Sonia, and his belief that PointCorp had her killed.
+Anne then tells Cal that Sonia slept with her husband "for $26,000 a month".

-As the story goes to press, McAffrey realizes that the specific sum was never mentioned to Collins.
-He recognizes the assassin as "Robert Bingham" in an old military group photograph featuring Collins.
-He leaves, telling Frye to hold the story.
-McAffrey confronts Collins, who confirms that Bingham is an unstable veteran whose life he had saved in a war (Note: The Kuwait War of 1991.) and whom he asked to follow Baker, once he became suspicious of her.
-He says that he never asked him to kill her and initially thought, as did McAffrey, that PointCorp had done it.
-McAffrey says this is not about Fergus or PointCorp, but about decisions Collins made that resulted in four deaths.
-McAffrey reveals that the police are already coming to arrest Collins.
+As the story goes to press, Cal realizes that the specific sum was never mentioned to Stephen.
+He recognizes the assassin as "Robert Bingham" in an old military group photograph featuring Stephen.
+He leaves, telling Della to hold the story.
+Cal confronts Stephen, who confirms that Bingham is an unstable veteran whose life he had saved in a war (Note: The Kuwait War of 1991.) and whom he asked to follow Sonia, once he became suspicious of her.
+He says that he never asked him to kill her and initially thought, as did Cal, that PointCorp had done it.
+Cal says this is not about Fergus or PointCorp, but about decisions Stephen made that resulted in four deaths.
+Cal reveals that the police are already coming to arrest Stephen.

-Leaving the building, McAffrey is confronted by Bingham.
-He attempts to kill McAffrey, but is shot dead by the approaching police.
-At the Globe, McAffrey types up the story headlined "Congressman Arrested".
-He puts Frye first on the byline and has her submit the story for publication.
+Leaving the building, Cal is confronted by Bingham.
+He attempts to kill Cal, but is shot dead by the approaching police.
+At the Globe, Cal types up the story headlined "Congressman Arrested".
+He puts Della's name first on the byline and has her submit the story for publication.
 The two then leave together.